Top 12 Easiest Government Contracts to Win

 1. Micro-Purchase Contracts

-Contracts valued under $10,000 ($20,000 for construction) that government purchase cardholders can buy directly are micro-purchase contracts.
+Micro-purchase contracts cover purchases under $10,000 (or $20,000 for construction) that government buyers make without formal competition.
+These purchases are often paid using a government purchase card.
 Micro-purchase contracts are perhaps the easiest government opportunities to win because they bypass most of the traditional competition requirements.

 2. Simplified Acquisition Procedures (SAP) Contracts